Two key components help ensure the efficient and effective assessment of job applicants:

 Known Quantity Bias.
 Internal applicants—current students, recent graduates, post-docs, visiting scholars, instructors, etc.—can be both disadvantaged and advantaged during the hiring process.

-- Best practice: It is important to openly discuss the challenge of maintaining fairness, collegiality, and confidentiality when internal applicants are part of the pool.
+- Best practice: It is important to openly discuss the challenge of maintaining fairness, collegiality, and confidentiality when internal applicants or other well-known applicants are part of the pool.
 It is also important to openly discuss how the committee and the hiring unit will define and manage potential conflicts of interest.
-When should members disclose potential conflicts?
+When should members disclose professional and personal relationships with applicants?
 And under what conditions should members recuse themselves from making evaluations?

 - Best practice: Assign a point person—someone with authority who is not on the hiring committee—as a communication contact for internal applicants.
 If internal applicants proceed to the interview stage, schedule them early in the process to avoid the appearance that they have an inside advantage.